-Viewpoint 3: Doxey
+Historic Environment Viewpoint 4: Doxey Village

-- 9.25 Doxey was a village until the 19th century, when the industrial development of Stafford drove suburban expansion out from the town centre.
-As it stands now, the former village is barely recognisable in the contemporary Landscape and instead the area is characterised by modern (20th century) residential estates stretching north west along the ridge of higher ground from which the settlement takes its name. - 9.26 This is clearly demonstrated in Images EDP 6 and EDP 7, which illustrate the linear nature of the suburb and the form of residential development which characterises the built environment here. - 9.27 The two 17th century Grade II listed buildings that the settlement contains are now entirely subsumed within it and therefore make only a limited impact on the streetscape immediately to the north and even less impact on the fieldscape which falls away to the south; largely overgrown with scrub and trees. - 9.28 There are views from the south side of the settlement, across the former railway line and intervening agricultural landscape, towards the scheduled castle, which stands prominently on its mound ringed with woodland.
-For the most part these views are filtered through the numerous mature hedgerow trees and isolated copses which characterise the farmland landscape of Burleyfields. - 9.29 It is likely that, in the absence of suitable mitigation through the design of an appropriate masterplan, these views will be lost as a result of residential development within the site area (see Image EDP 8). - 9.30 Nonetheless, it is considered that they make only a limited contribution to the significance of the scheduled monument, which is situated some 1.1 kilometres away, principally by virtue of the fact that the former village has lost much of its historic character and the two listed historic buildings which it contains focus on the street frontage to the north and are enclosed by trees to the south.
+- 7.52 Doxey was a village until the 19th century, when the industrial development of Stafford drove suburban expansion out from the town centre.
+As it stands now, the former village is barely recognisable in the contemporary Landscape and instead the area is characterised by modern (20th century) residential estates stretching north west along the ridge of higher ground from which the settlement takes its name. - 7.53 This is clearly demonstrated in Images EDP 14 and EDP 15, which illustrate the linear nature of the suburb and the form of residential development which characterises the built environment here. - 7.54 The two 17th century Grade II listed buildings that the settlement contains are now entirely subsumed within it and therefore make only a limited impact on the streetscape immediately to the north and even less impact on the fieldscape which falls away to the south; largely overgrown with scrub and trees. - 7.55 There are views from the south side of the settlement, across the former railway line and intervening agricultural landscape, towards the scheduled castle, which stands prominently on its mound ringed with woodland.
+For the most part these views are filtered through the numerous mature hedgerow trees and isolated copses which characterise the farmland landscape of Burleyfields. - 7.56 These views will need careful consideration and integration within the preparation of an appropriate masterplan to ensure they are not lost.
+Equally, the retention of these views through sensitive masterplanning would assist in creating a high quality environment and sense of place for the proposed new community (see Image EDP 16).

+7.57 Nonetheless, it is considered that they make only a very limited contribution to the significance of the scheduled monument, which is situated some 1.1 kilometres away, principally by virtue of the fact that the former village has lost much of its historic character and the two listed historic buildings which it contains focus on the street frontage to the north and are enclosed by trees to the south.

-Viewpoint 4: Stafford Town Centre
+Historic Environment Viewpoint 5: Stafford Town Centre